frequency-chain/docs/pages/Basics/MessageSourceAccounts.md

 ### Delegation accomplishes two primary objectives

 1. It allows users to interact with Frequency without in-depth knowledge of blockchain technology.
-2. Shifts the responsibility of transaction fees from the individual to the Provider.
+2. It shifts the responsibility of transaction fees from the individual to the Provider.

 Users still maintain ultimate control of their data with the ability to opt-in or out of relationships with Providers.